We can help you get ready to apply and find the right job for you. We can even help you while you're working.

 - PDF files less than 5MB.

-If there are any documents you can't upload in MyMSD, we'll talk with you about how you can get these to us when we call you (in step 5).
-Our service centres are open.
-If you are unable to provide these documents online, you can bring them into a service centre.
+If there are any documents you can't upload in MyMSD, we'll talk with you about how you can get these to us during your appointment (in step 6).
+If you can't provide these documents online, you can bring them into a service centre.
 We'll make a copy and add it to your file or application.
-Find a Service Centre - Work and Income

 MyMSD will tell you if you need to get a medical certificate and how to send it to us.

 Some health practitioners send us medical certificates electronically.
 You need to make sure they include your client number on the certificate when they send it to us.

 Verify your identity if this is your first time applying - you can do this either:

 - online using Identity Check, or